 - Preheat your oven to 350F degrees and line your cupcake pan with paper liners.

-- In a medium bowl whisk together the cake flour, all-purpose flour, baking powder and salt.
+- In a medium bowl whisk together the flour, baking powder and salt.

 - In a separate large bowl beat the butter and sugar on medium speed until fluffy.
 Then beat in the oil, vanilla extract and almond extract.

 - Frost cooled cupcakes with a piping bag (I used a 1M tip), or a flat knife.
 Then decorate with sprinkles and devour.

 - Separating Eggs: It is easier to separate the eggs when they're cold from the fridge.
 Then let the egg whites sit on the counter to come to room temperature before using.
 This makes it easier to whip the egg whites.

 - Room Temperature Ingredients: Make sure the egg whites, butter and milk are at room temperature before getting started.

 - Frosting: This recipe makes enough to frost the cupcakes with a very generous amount of frosting.
 If you plan to frost with a knife and don't want copious amounts of frosting, divide the recipe in half.
 Use: